 PHEA's rules on standards are as follows:

-1. The law requires parents to teach English, Math, History and Science and Social Studies every year.
+1. The law requires parents to teach English, Math, Science and Social Studies every year.

 2. Parents have the freedom to pick what meets these broad categories (e.g. consumer math).
 It is wise to have a good grasp of the general expectations in order to provide the basics to your student.